wcx0206/astro-dracula-blog/src/content/info/about.md

 ## About the Author

 Hello, I'm BlockLune.
+I'm a student who loves programming and embraces open source.

 The origin of my username is quite simple: As a child, I was fascinated by the world of Minecraft, where the protagonist is a character made of "blocks".
 This affection for the game inspired the nickname I use today.

 ## About the Blog